 What were you doing at the time?

+I was given a lab coat to age down, which is a super simple procedure.
+You just make a tea bath.
 I needed some stuff upstairs as well as some other equipment down in another area.
 And I remember just walking around trying to figure out the best way to get my supplies.
 Things just seemed fuzzy.

 How did the rest of the crew react?

 While I was trying to figure out what was going on, everyone else seemed to be going outside.
 They were all gathering outside of the giant doors of the building we were working in.